3man1992/saleem_lab/README.md

 This github repo is a collection of knowledge gained during my PhD rotation in the Saleem Lab.
 Primarily this repo is a signal processing repository for analysing local field potential (LFP) data from the hippocampus.

-Some useful general scripts included are:
+Some useful aspects are:
 + A matlab (.mat) converter script into python dictionarys.
 This file is found within utils and is called auto_mat_to_python.py
++ A collection of sharp wave ripple extraction techniques found in the SWR dir
++ MUA activity calculations
++ An improved meta_data system for producing code across many sessions

 Below is an example output from the MTA_power_spec script which utilises multi-taper analysis to produce a power spectral density estimation for a single channel from a tetrode recording.